llbrown598/crystal-raps-collection/pages/about.md

 ## About the Collection

 This site celebrates and center complete crystal gemstone designs by a handmade jeweler.
-Starting this creative journey in 2019, Linda Brown continues to create designs that help people access confidence, guidance, and their own power.
+Starting this creative journey in 2019 via Crystal Raps-- a handmade jewelry endeavor.
+Linda Brown continues to create designs that help people access confidence, guidance, and their own power.
 Each crystal gemstone used was sourced ethically and each creation created with a purpose.

-{% include cb/about_the_about.md %}